nus-cs2103-AY1920S2/duke/docs/README.md

 ## Introduction
 The Grandest Duke (TGD) is a task tracker desktop application aimed at helping user keep track of their daily tasks.
-It has a clean and simple GUI which accepts user input as its main mode of interaction.
+It has a clean and simple GUI which accepts user keyboard input as its main mode of interaction.

 ## Quick start